matthewsimo/scss-flex-grid/README.md

 - `.row`: Flex box container, use this to wrap columns.
 - `.col-(namespace)`: This creates a column that will grow/shrink depending on available space in the defined namespace.
 - `.col-(namespace)-(number)`: This creates a column that span the specific number of columns in the defined namespace.
-Valid numbers are 1-12.
+Default valid numbers are 1-12.
 - `.off-(namespace)-(number)`: This will offset a column by a specific number of columns in the defined namespace.
-Valid numbers are 1-11.
+Default valid numbers are 1-11.

 Valid namespaces are `xs`, `sm`, `md`, `lg`.
 The `xs` namespace is default and uses no media queries.